survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

-Next we are going to need an entry point for our application.
+Next, we are going to need an entry point for our application.
 It will simply `require` our component and render it through DOM.

 **app/main.js**